Skip to main content

 • Show hints only when discovery state permits.

-• Group activities by source: Location, Feature, Approach, Threat, Site.
+• Group activities by source: Territory, Feature, Approach, Threat, Site.

 • Use site-first wording for enterable, exploitable, or developable places.